Ciuriya/rBot/README.md

 - custom commands (with limited parsing for things like delays between messages and incrementable counters within commands)

 And probably other stuff, I forgot a lot of it, it really just serves as a personal bot at this point.

-Code is somewhat disgusting, but we all get better with time don't we?